-74. Don’t exchange in money exchanges.
+74. Don’t exchange money in money exchanges.
 You’ll probably need to pack some cash with you.
 Most of the times, the rate is the best when withdrawing through a well-known ATM in your destination.
-Airports, money exchanges, and exchanging in your home country will always have slightly worse rates.
+Airports and money exchanges will always have slightly worse rates.
 When you arrive, look for a well-known ATM (private ATMs often have higher fees) and withdraw from your ATM card.

 75. Use your credit cards wisely to avoid extra fees.
 It’s not a packing tip, but I’ll include it anyway, as it’s essential.
 For withdrawing money, don’t use your credit card, instead use an ATM card.
 You should use your credit card for paying in another currency with your card, as the exchange rate fee is always smaller for credit cards.
 Also, when paying with your credit card, you will often be asked if you want to be charged in the local currency or US dollars.
 Always choose the local currency, as the rate will be better.